vomyrak/BuddyHub/README.md

 ## Add a Device (Developer Documentation)
 Wish to integrate a device with BuddyHub?

+Users can suggest devices to be added to BuddyHub by clicking on the "Suggest Device" button on BuddyHub's UI.
+Simply just fill in the form and the details will be sent for a review.
+The admin team will look into adding the suggested devices on a regular basis.

 #### Requirements:
 * RESTful Web API that accepts HTTP requests (for devices with a TCP/UDP connection)
 * C# wrapper that implements our IDevice interface (for USB devices)